YiMihi/elm-with-jwt/authentication-in-elm-intro-to-elm-and-calling-an-api.md

 ## Building an Elm Web App

-We're going to build a small Elm application that will call an API to retrieve random Chuck Norris quotes.
-We'll also be able to register, log in, and access protected quotes with JSON Web Tokens.
+In the first half of this two-part tutorial, we're going to build a small Elm application that will call an API to retrieve random Chuck Norris quotes.
 In doing so, we'll learn Elm basics like how to compose an app with a view and a model and how to update application state.
-In addition, we'll cover common real-world requirements like implementing HTTP and using JavaScript interop to store data in local storage.
+In part two of the tutorial, we'll add the ability to register, log in, and access protected quotes with JSON Web Tokens.
+We'll also cover common real-world requirements like implementing HTTP and using JavaScript interop to store data in local storage.

 If you're [familiar with JavaScript but new to Elm](http://elm-lang.org/docs/from-javascript) the language might look a little strange at first--but once we start building, we'll learn how the [Elm Architecture](http://guide.elm-lang.org/architecture/index.html), [types](http://guide.elm-lang.org/types), and [clean syntax](http://elm-lang.org/docs/syntax) can really streamline development.
 This tutorial is structured to help JavaScript developers get started with Elm without assuming previous experience with other functional or strongly typed languages.